Sealing in Delhi: SC expresses unhappiness over

 "We are telling you frankly that this is not a good state of affairs.
 It should not be like this.
 It is not a good situation," a bench of justices Arun Mishra and Deepak Gupta said.
 "The two committees are fighting and obstructing each other," the bench said, adding, "We cannot permit things to go on like this.
 We are most unhappy".

+The bench also questioned the Centre for seeking to ban the monitoring committee and said the panel has been carrying out work in Delhi as they have been entrusted with the task by the apex court.
+It said the monitoring committee is carrying the dignity of the top court.

-The bench also observed that authorities are fighting over the administration of Delhi and there was no coordination among them.
+The bench further observed that authorities are fighting over the administration of Delhi and there was no coordination among them due to which people of Delhi have suffered.
 The Centre, in its earlier response to a report filed by the monitoring committee, had sought scrapping of the panel itself.

 It took this stand stating that the STF is already working and the court-mandated monitoring committee should not continue anymore.
 The monitoring committee, in its report filed earlier in the apex court, had said, "All the actions of the STF depict that the STF has completely failed to deliver what was expected of it as there are heavy encroachments on pedestrian pathways, roads in addition to large scale illegal construction going on unabated."